Origins of Roman Legionary Recruitment

 Training, Integration, and Career Progression

 Training did not stop after basic.
 Legionaries trained year-round, even during peacetime.
 This continuous regimen ensured that the army maintained a high level of readiness.
-Recruitment was only the beginning; the real work of creating a legionary took years.
+Recruitment was only the beginning; the real work of welding a unit together took years of shared hardship and discipline.
+The legion also integrated recruits by assigning each tiro a veteran mentor (tector) who taught him the informal customs and tricks of survival.

 Advanced Combat Drills and Maneuvers